Finland’s international human rights policy

 Promoting the rights and participation of women and girls

-The empowerment and equal status of women are not conceivable without political and economic inclusion and empowerment, which is why the Ministry for Foreign Affairs underlines women’s participation and leadership in political and economic decision-making.
+The empowerment and equal status of women are not conceivable without political and economic inclusion and empowerment, which is why the Ministry for Foreign Affairs underlines the importance of women’s participation and leadership in political and economic decision-making.
 These goals are also pursued through development cooperation by supporting women’s and girls’ education, for instance.

 Furthermore, Finland works locally with organisations that promote women's and girls' rights and cooperates with women's human rights defenders.